mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/authenticate-alice/java.md

 ---
-title: Authenticate your User
+title: Authenticate User
 description: In this step you authenticate your users via the JWTs you created earlier
 ---

-# Authenticate your User
+# Authenticate User

 Login screen (`LoginFragment` and `LoginViewModel` classes) is responsible for authenticating the user.